rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 While all niches are invalid bit-patterns, not all invalid bit-patterns are niches.
-For example, the "all bits uninitialized" is an invalid bit-pattern for `&mut T`, but this bit-pattern is not used by layout optimizations, and is not a niche.
+For example, the "all bits uninitialized" is an invalid bit-pattern for `&mut T`, but this bit-pattern cannot be used by layout optimizations, and is not a niche.